 10. Verify MobileMe Settings

-To verify your MobileMe settings are correct, ensure your Internet connection is working then connect for a sync.
+To, ensure your Internet connection is working then connect for a sync.
 If it’s not syncing (or has finished) check that the MobileMe contacts and calendar data is correct.
 Also check your MobileMe email as that will let you know if your password is correctly entered.
 Then click on “fetch new data” and ensure push is turned “ON”.

 11. Corrupt Files and Hardware Conflicts

 Every now and then, you might find a corrupt MP3 file or photo in your collection.
 If that happens, iTunes will throw an error message at you, but not necessarily explain why.
 Check to see if you can pinpoint a particular song it’s trying to transfer.
 Or, try deleting your photo cache.
 Note, this could also be caused by a hardware conflict.

 12. It Might Just Be iTunes

 Don’t forget that it might just be a problem with iTunes itself.
 Try going through these iTunes fixes to see if you can get your iTunes working properly.

 If you love iTunes, here’s some more articles for you to read: